xpgo/obsidian-folder-note-plugin/README.md

 Remember to update the plugin, if you find some issues.

-### 0.5.1
+### 0.5.x

-- Fix the hiding issue for Outside-Folder method
+- Fix the folder overview card for folder (0.5.2)
-- Add automatically rename for Inside-Folder method
+- Fix the hiding issue for Outside-Folder method (0.5.1)

-### 0.5.0
+- Add automatically rename for Inside-Folder method (0.5.1)

-- Add options for three different folder note file method
+- Add options for three different folder note file method (0.5.0)
-- Add options for auto rename
+- Add options for auto rename (0.5.0)

 ## Plans for future